mitre/caldera/README.md

 Next, navigate to the plugins -> terminal GUI page.
 From here, check the sessions drop-down and you should see a new reverse-shell session.
 Select this session and use the UI to manually interact with the host.

+Can you figure out how to deploy the reverse-shell without using 54ndc47?

 ## Developers

 We use the basic feature branch GIT flow.
 Create a feature branch off of master and when ready, submit a merge